gaearon/whatthefuck.is/posts/memoization.md

 showWeatherReport('Paris');  // (!)
 Triggers the calculation
 ```

-However, this solution isn’t without the downsides too. **In particular, if we keep passing more different `city` values to our function, our `Map` will keep growing.**
+However, this solution isn’t without its downsides too. **In particular, if we keep passing more different `city` values to our function, our `Map` will keep growing.**

 So this solution trades faster performance for potentially unbounded memory growth.
 In the very worst cases, this can result in our browser tab crashing, especially if every result uses a significant part of memory (e.g. a DOM tree).